 I laid in bunk #29 of Pod C wondering if this was going to be the reality of my life to come.
-If all of that priming at the objective was only a preparation to wage war on a field so far from my fellow warriors I met in Nashville.
+If all of that priming at The Objective was only a preparation to wage war on a field so far from my fellow warriors I met in Nashville.
 And the whole time I was there, I cannot lie, the temptation to doubt, to fear, to punch a rude, self-righteous sheriff in the face crossed my mind more than once, and for that I repent and ask that you pray for me.
 Thank God that I was not left to die in my on sin, left to rot as a prisoner.
 Thank God that I found purpose in the pain of the experience by getting to witness and fellowship with two outbound men, one of whom testified to my mom on the way out of imprisonment and back into the illusion of freedom in this world.
 I cannot imagine hell, but I can earnestly say that America’s prison system does no service to the prisoner or the society in which the prisoner is released afterwards.
 I pray for our captives behind bars because of a slated system, I pray for those incarcerated for good reason, most of all I pray for everyone of us, that we would learn to be agents of change, regardless of where God’s hand allows us to go.
-For in that submission, the true follower of Christ and find Divine purpose and liberty, regardless of the physical appearance of his/her situation.
+For in that submission, the true follower of Christ can find Divine purpose and liberty, regardless of the physical appearance of his/her situation.